busynoggin/templavoila_framework/Documentation/InstallationAndUpgrading/Installation.rst

 -   Create a custom skin directory in filadmin.
 Typically it is fileadmin/templates/skins/.

+-	Copy the TemplaVoila Framework extension into typo3conf/ext/ and install it with the extension manager.

--	Retrieve and install the TemplaVoila Framework (templavoila_framework) in the extension manager.
+.. // @todo-ron update above when in TER.
+Retrieve and install the TemplaVoila Framework (templavoila_framework) in the extension manager.

 -   Click the configuration icon and make sure the default custom skin path matches the path to the directory you created earlier.
 You can have multiple paths separated by a comma though it is normal to store all your custom skins in one directory.